chrisgoringe/cg-use-everywhere/README.md

 ## Latest updates

+4.8 (18th March 2024)
+- Group and color sending have a `send to unmatched` mode
+- UE link animations can be the classic dots, or a pulsing glow (or both, or neither)
+- Show UE links can now be on, off, mouseover, selected nodes, or mouseover and selected nodes

 4.7 (1st March 2024)
 - UE now works in group nodes
 - Autocomplete on `Anything Everywhere?` nodes